The Stranger-Danger Bias

 - First, in The Airbnb Story (2017) Leigh Gallagher explains how the company searched for its soul and moved away from a focus on utility (saving money) to the current slogan “Belong anywhere”.

 - Second, it has identified a clear “enemy” to defeat: mass tourism.
-Travelers choose Airbnb because they feel part of the sharing economy movement, and believe tourism should benefit hosts and local communities.
+Travelers choose Airbnb because they feel part of the sharing economy movement, and believe tourism should benefit locals.

-- Third, Airbnb reveals how understanding the Core Drives of human motivation can also reveal new entire products.
+- Third, Airbnb is a good example of how understanding the Core Drives of human motivation can also reveal new entire products.
 At the launch of Trips (which allows hosts to craft local experiences to travelers) Airbnb’s CEO talked about what’s behind the new product: the “Hero Journey”, a “story” of one main character going through a transformational journey.

-- Finally, Airbnb launched the Social Impact Experiences (guided tours and experiences by nonprofit organisations that receive 100 percent of what travellers pay) and the Open Homes Program, which allows hosts to open their doors to refugees and displaced people (Figure 2).
+- Finally, it has launched the Social Impact Experiences (guided tours and experiences by nonprofit organisations that receive 100 percent of what travellers pay) and the Open Homes Program, which allows hosts to open their doors to refugees and displaced people (Figure 2).

 Core Drive 5: Social Influence & Relatedness tells us that we make decisions based on what other people do, think or say (plus other more specific aspects related to a sense of relatedness).
 How has Airbnb applied Core Drive 5?